Făgăraş 'Atelier de urbanism

 Fig 1 Typical Drăguș village streetscape – before renovation.
 Photograph: Mihai Racu

 Fig 2 Drăguș streetscape after proposed renovations.
 Illustration by Klaus Birthler

-As well as a wealth of useful visual material, work produced included an architectural guide to Drăguș housing (the 'Casele caracteristice Drăgușului') to help those wishing to renovate or alter their houses.
-This guide offers specific design and architectural information to help renovators and new builders successfully reflect vernacular traditions including in the materials, proportions, and composition of facades and other housing elements, rather than undermining the quality of village housing and streetscapes.
+This work produced an architectural guide to Drăguș housing (the 'Casele caracteristice Drăgușului') to help those wishing to renovate or alter their houses.
+A guide to specific design and architectural information was created to help renovators and new builders reflect vernacular traditions.
+This included materials, proportions, and composition of facades and other housing elements.
 It is pleasing to note that the architectural guide is now being used in the village.